Installing Wsprry Pi

 Aside from the obvious, installing Wsprry Pi, the install script will do the following:

-• Install PHP, a popular general-purpose scripting language especially suited to web development.
+Install PHP, a popular, general-purpose scripting language that is especially suited for web development.
 The PHP Group maintains PHP.
 I wrote the web pages in PHP.

-• Install Raspberry Pi development libraries and other Packages, git, and libgpiod2.
+Install Raspberry Pi development libraries and other Packages,

-• Disable the Raspberry Pi’s built-in sound card.
+Disable the Raspberry Pi’s built-in sound card.
 Wsprry Pi uses the RPi PWM peripheral to time the frequency transitions of the output clock.
-The Pi’s sound system also uses this peripheral; any sound events during a WSPR transmission will interfere with WSPR transmissions.
+The Pi’s sound system also utilizes this peripheral; any sound events during a WSPR transmission will interfere with the WSPR transmission.

 Install WSPR